 Decent handling and comfortable on the move, impressive TSI engines, massive improvement over the previous Golf, high-economy Bluemotion models, high quality feel of interior, five-star Euro NCAP safety rating.

 Generally harder ride than a Focus.
-1.9 TDI diesels are noisy but far more reliable than 2.0 TDIs.
-Too many expensive problems including ridiculous pressure sensor failure in ABS/ESP module for which some owners were charged £1,700+.
+1.9 TDI diesel is noisy but far more reliable than 2.0 TDI.
+Demoted from 4 stars to 3 stars for too many expensive problems.

 If you've never ever driven a Volkswagen Golf before and your perception is of a rock-solid piece of superb German engineering, then this Volkswagen Golf will live up to that perfectly.
 It looks good.
 It feels good.
 And it drives very well indeed.